saeta/jax/docs/autodidax.md

 richer context: we need to represent _programs_.
 That is, we need jaxprs!

 Jaxprs are JAX's internal intermediate representation of programs.
-They are explicitly typed, functional, first-order, and in ANF form.
+They are explicitly typed, functional, first-order, and in ANF.
 We need a program representation for `jit` because the purpose of `jit` is to stage computation out of Python.
 For any computation we want to stage out, we need to be able to represent it as data, and build it up as we trace a Python